World rhythms at Nuits d’Afrique

 World Music Legends and Icons

-There are many more indoor concerts as part of the Prestige Series, Urban Africa Series, Nuits d’Afrique Sound System Series showcasing DJs and MCs, Les Voix du Monde Series, Les Rencontres Series, The Revelations Series (notably Jamaican Jesse Royal, part of the current Reggae Revival movement, at the Fairmount Theatre on July 14); and the late-night Les Étoiles Nuits d’Afrique Series at Club Balattou, starting at 11 p.m. (admission is free for anyone holding a ticket to a Nuits d’Afrique show).
+There are many more indoor concerts as part of the Prestige Series, Urban Africa Series, Nuits d’Afrique Sound System Series showcasing DJs and MCs, Les Incontournables Series, Les Rencontres Series, The Revelations Series, and the Les Voix du Monde Series, which showcases women vocalists, such as Votia from Réunion (July 16), Djazia Satour from Algeria (July 18) and Banda Kakana from Mozambique (July 19).
+The late-night Les Étoiles Nuits d’Afrique Series at Club Balattou starts at 11 pm (free entry for anyone holding a ticket to a FINA show).

 The Nuits d’Afrique Village

-In addition to local and international acts – more than 500 singers, dancers and musicians on the free outdoor stage from July 18 to 23 – are six days of free activities for the entire family on the Parterre of the Quartier des spectacles.
-There is an expanded Children’s Village, an array of food and drink vendors offering dishes from Africa, Latin America and the Caribbean; and the Disques du Monde record store, where you can purchase terrific Nuits d’Afrique compilations and T-shirts.
+In addition to local and international acts are six days of free activities and workshops for the entire family on the Parterre of the Quartier des spectacles from July 17 to 22.
+There is an expanded Family Area and an array of food and drink vendors offering dishes from Africa, Latin America and the Caribbean.
 Meanwhile, the Timbuktu Market is filled with dozens of craftspeople and merchants, selling jewelry, paintings, sculptures and exclusive African robes.

 Richard Burnett, blogger